 Some of the ways your doctor may have been negligent include:

-- Failure to refer you to a dermatologist for further examination
+- Failure to consult a dermatologist for examination

-- Failure to biopsy lymph nodes if the cancer spread
+- Failure to biopsy lymph nodes if cancer spread

-- Failure to remove the entire melanoma, leaving malignant cells present
+- Failure to remove an entire melanoma, leaving malignant cells

-- Mistake by the pathologist in identifying cancerous tissue
+- Mistakes by pathologists when identifying cancerous tissue